dsc-courses/bpd-reference/docs/statistical-inference/obs_and_test_stats.md

 :::note
 **3 Ways of Computing TVD:** 🧮\
+to do: use an example
 *Assume $P_i$ is one distribution and $Q_i$ is the other.*
 1. **Follow the definition:** Calculate the sum of the absolute differences of the two distributions' proportions, all divided by 2. \
 $$\text{TVD}=\frac{1}{2}\sum \mid P_i - Q_i\mid$$

 2. **Sum of positive differences:** Add only the values where one distribution (e.g. P_i) is greater than the other (e.g. Q_i) .
 This essentially sums the excessive probabilities in one distribution over the other. \
 $$\text{TVD}=\sum max(P_i-Q_i,0)$$
+to do: replace formula with example DataFrame visualization

 3. **Sum of negative differences:** Add only the absolute values where the selected distribution (e.g. P_i) is less than the other (e.g. Q_i).
 This essentially sums the deficient probabilities in one distribution relative to the other. \
 $$\text{TVD}=\sum abs(min(P_i-Q_i,0))$$
+to do: replace formula with example DataFrame visualization
 :::